influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/select.md

 The `::` syntax allows users to specify the field's type in a query.

 {{% note %}}
-**NOTE:** Generally, it is not necessary to specify the field value type in the [`SELECT` clause](/influxdb/v2.4/query-data/influxql/explore-data/select/).
+**Note:** Generally, it is not necessary to specify the field value type in the [`SELECT` clause](/influxdb/v2.4/query-data/influxql/explore-data/select/).
 In most cases, InfluxDB rejects any writes that attempt to write a [field value](/influxdb/v2.4/reference/glossary/#field-value) to a field that previously accepted field values of a different type.
 {{% /note %}}

 It is possible for field value types to differ across [shard groups](/influxdb/v2.4/reference/glossary/#shard-group).